Matematikoi/query-generator/README.md

 ```bash
 pixi run main synthetic-queries -c params_config/synthetic_queries/tpcds_dev.toml
 ```
+[For more details
+check the full documentation here](./docs/endpoints/synthetic_generation.md)

 This will generate the synthetic queries in the `./tmp/synthetic_queries` folder.
 It would use the database and statistics created in the previous steps.